There are two options for completing your course with us as a Modular student

 - The Instrument Rating allows easy access to instrument landing systems at local airfields.

-- If CPL is already held then this course involves 20 hours of flight training in Tecnam and 30 hours simulator instruction on Alsim FNPT2.
+- If CPL is already held then this course involves 20 hours of flight training in Twin and 30 hours simulator instruction on Alsim FNPT2.
 If you hold a PPL then an extra five hours is required on the simulator.

 6. Multi Co-operation Course – MCC